nevesgustavo/desafiogo/README.md

 ## Steps to execute
- - to get the image from docker hub just type ```docker pull gustavon/codeeducation:latest``` in the console aplication;
+ - to get the image from docker hub just type ```docker run gustavon/codeeducation:latest``` in the console aplication;